Network Cable Testers

-Whether installing new cable, or troubleshooting existing cable, cable testing plays an important role in the process.
-Common tests for datacom cabling include length, wiremap, attenuation, NEXT, DC loop resistance, and return loss.
+Whether installing new cable, or troubleshooting existing cable, ethernet network cable testing plays an important role in the process.
+Common network tests for datacom cabling include length, wiremap, attenuation, NEXT, DC loop resistance, and return loss.

 As networks evolve, so do the requirements of the cabling infrastructure to support them.
-New standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying both copper and fiber.
+New network cabling standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying either copper and fiber cable network.
 Whether it's 10BASE-T, 100BASE-TX or 1000BASE-T, there are specific requirements and potential pitfalls in implementing these technologies.
-And with the introduction of 10GBASE-T, it becomes even more critical to keep current with the latest developments in cabling and cable testing.
+With 10GBASE-T, it becomes even more critical to keep current with the latest proliferations in ethernet cabling and network cable testing.

-Cable test instruments are designed with a variety of focused feature sets for particular field work tasks.
+Network cable test instruments are designed with a variety of focused features for particular field tasks.
 They vary in price, performance, and application.
 Depending on the task the field test instrument performs, it can be classified into one of the three hierarchical groups: certification, qualification, or verification.
-While some features overlap between test tools, each group answers a unique testing need and provides a different level of operational assurance.
+While some features overlap between test tools, each group answers a unique network testing need and provides a different level of operational assurance.

-Certification – guarantees cabling system compliance to industry standards
+Cable Certification Testers – guarantees cabling system compliance to industry standards

 Certification instruments are the only tools that provide “Pass” or “Fail” information in accordance with industry standards.
-In the North America market, the prevalent industry standards organization dealing with structured cabling, specifically with the transmission capabilities of structured cabling, is the Telecommunications Industry Association (TIA).
-In the international markets, the Electro-technical commission of the International Organization for Standards (ISO/IEC) creates and maintains standards for telecommunication cabling.
+In North America, the prevalent industry standards organization dealing with the transmission capabilities of structured cabling is the Telecommunications Industry Association (TIA).
+In international markets, the Electro-technical commission of the International Organization for Standards (ISO/IEC) creates and maintains standards for telecommunication cabling.

-Qualification – determines if an existing cabling link can support certain network speeds and technologies
+Cable Qualification Testers – determines if an existing cabling link can support certain network speeds and technologies

-Qualification is a new category of testers in the industry that meets the emerging needs of network technicians who do not install new cabling, but need to troubleshoot operating networks.
+Qualification testers meet the needs of network technicians who do not install new cabling, but need to troubleshoot operating networks.
 Qualification testers perform tests that decide whether an existing cabling link will support the requirements for “Fast Ethernet” (100BASE-TX), Voice over Internet Protocol (VoIP), or Gigabit Ethernet.
 These test tools furthermore allow the network technician to quickly isolate cabling problems from network protocol or addressing problems.
 Qualification test tools, such as CableIQ™ Qualification Tester, include all the capabilities of verification test tools but they are more powerful in that they perform an assessment of the cabling bandwidth and identify defects that affect the bandwidth.
 Qualification testers do not execute the battery of tests prescribed by the standards to be considered a “certification tool.”

-Verification – verifies that cable is connected correctly
+Cable Verification Testers – verifies that cable is connected correctly